 Heather Pyle Lucas: Time and money, as always.
-Reading, understanding and filling out the documentation is time consuming, and some of the new practices or changes a farmer might make involve more money and more time.
-Some do not but many involve more oversight in the vineyard and more a more nuanced approach to irrigation, pest control etc and that usually implies increased costs at least for a while.
+Reading, understanding, and filling out the documentation is time-consuming, and some of the new practices or changes a farmer might make involve more money and more time.
+Some do not but many involve more oversight in the vineyard and a more nuanced approach to irrigation, pest control, etc, and that usually implies increased costs at least for a while.
 Training workers properly and attending to worker safety and providing a living wage involves time and money, which I believe are well spent.

 What's one thing you wish the public knew more about sustainable winegrowing?

-Sue and Rodney Tipton: That wine growers and wineries are aware and taking important steps to improve the health of the soil, the grapes and the finished wines, and are motivated to doing so for the right reasons.
+Sue and Rodney Tipton: That wine growers and wineries are aware and taking important steps to improve the health of the soil, the grapes, and the finished wines, and are motivated to do so for the right reasons.

 Markus Niggli: You have to believe that a healthy and happy vineyard is a better vineyard.
 It is as simple as that.

 What is one of the most important trickle-down effects of implementing sustainable practices?